 This tool allows you to expand custom audiences and other high-value grouping of MAIDs by using look-alike modeling, which entails finding people who visit similar locations as the target audience.

 Please see the FAQ for more details on our LaL methodology.

-Tags are a non-required field that allow you to organize audiences on the home page.
+Tags: A non-required field that allow you to organize audiences on the home page.

 When submitting an audience to a downstream partner (LiveRamp, etc.), an audience description is required.
 This field should simply contain a description of what types of users are included in the audience.
 Typically, it will address the geoset or types of geosets and the look-back window.

-B. Delivering Your Audience
+Delivering Your Audience